-Salih al-Uqaili, a member of Shiite cleric Moqtada al-Sadr’s political group: "Therefore the Sadr bloc in the House of Representatives and the Sadr Movement and ministers are suspending their membership in parliament and the government to protest against this visit which provokes the Iraqi people’s feelings and disregards their constitutional rights."
+Salih al-Uqaili, a member of Shiite cleric Muqtada al-Sadr’s political group: "Therefore, the Sadr bloc in the House of Representatives and the Sadr Movement and ministers are suspending their membership in Parliament and the government to protest against this visit, which provokes the Iraqi people’s feelings and disregards their constitutional rights."

 Bush’s summit with Maliki comes amid unrelenting violence in Iraq.
-At least one hundred and two people were killed Wednesday, including two US troops.
+At least 102 people were killed Wednesday, including two U.S. troops.

 In a sharp departure from the Bush administration, former Secretary of State Colin Powell said Wednesday the war in Iraq could be considered a civil war.
 Powell was speaking at a conference in Dubai.

-Meanwhile, an advisor to the Saudi Arabian government has declared Saudi Arabia will intervene in Iraq to protect the Sunni community if the United States withdraws.
-Writing in the Washington Post, the advisor, Nawaf Obaid, said the government of King Abdullah would arm and fund Sunni military leaders and help establish Sunni brigades to fight against Iranian-backed Shiite militas.
+Meanwhile, an adviser to the Saudi Arabian government has declared Saudi Arabia will intervene in Iraq to protect the Sunni community if the United States withdraws.
+Writing in The Washington Post, the adviser, Nawaf Obaid, said the government of King Abdullah would arm and fund Sunni military leaders and help establish Sunni brigades to fight against Iranian-backed Shiite militias.
 Obaid writes: "Saudi engagement in Iraq carries great risks — it could spark a regional war.
 So be it: The consequences of inaction are far worse."
 The warning comes one week after Vice President Dick Cheney visited Saudi Arabia.
 The Bush administration initially said Cheney made the trip as part of a diplomatic push in the Middle East.
-But the Washington Post reports Cheney was "basically summoned" to visit King Abdullah.
+But The Washington Post reports Cheney was "basically summoned" to visit King Abdullah.

 In his appeal for help in Afghanistan, British Prime Minister Tony Blair said NATO’s "credibility" is at stake.

-British PM Tony Blair: "There is I think, a complete acceptance round the table that NATO’s credibility is indeed on the line, in respect of this mission.
-And that if NATO stands for anything it is the defence of values of liberty and democracy, those values are being defended now in Afghanistan.
-And if we don’t make sure this mission succeeds it will have a devastating impact on our own security."
+British Prime Minister Tony Blair: "There is, I think, a complete acceptance around the table that NATO’s credibility is indeed on the line, in respect of this mission, and that if NATO stands for anything, it is the defense of values of liberty and democracy.
+Those values are being defended now in Afghanistan.
+And if we don’t make sure this mission succeeds, it will have a devastating impact on our own security."

-The UN Human Rights Council has announced South African Archbishop Desmond Tutu will lead a fact-finding mission to investigate this month’s killing of nineteen Palestinian civilians in the Gaza town of Beit Hanoun.
-One family lost sixteen members when Israeli tanks opened fire on their house.
+The U.N.
+Human Rights Council has announced South African Archbishop Desmond Tutu will lead a fact-finding mission to investigate this month’s killing of 19 Palestinian civilians in the Gaza town of Beit Hanoun.
+One family lost 16 members when Israeli tanks opened fire on their house.
 Seven children died, the youngest just a year old.
 Israel has blamed the killings on a technical malfunction.
 Tutu says he is honored with the appointment and hopes the mission will help advance the cause of peace.